jonhue/omniauth-paypal-oauth2/README.md

     * `State`: Permits the state in which the city is located.
     * `Country`: Permits the country in which both state and city are located.
     * `Zip code`: Permits the Zip code of the customer.
-    * `Phone`: Permits the phone number of the customer.

 * `Account Information`:
     * `Account status (verified)`: Permits a boolean which indicates whether the customer is verified by PayPal or not.
-    * `Account type`: Permits a string which indicates the account type of the PayPal customer (e.g.: PERSONAL, BUSINESS).
-    * `Account creation date`: Permits the date on which the PayPal account got created.
-    * `Time zone`: Permits the time zone in which the PayPal customer is located.
-    * `Locale`: Permits a locale string which indicates where the PayPal customer is.
-    * `Language`: Permits the language the customer uses on PayPal.

 ### Auth Hash